 Normally, a clip is generated as an independent file every time recording starts and stops.
 The Clip Continuous Rec function allows you to continue recording to the same clip until the function is stopped or turned off, regardless of how many times recording starts and stops.
 This is convenient if you want to avoid generating a large number of short clips, or if you want to record without worrying about the limit on the number of clips (maximum 300).
-A Rec Start essence mark is recorded whenever recording starts, which makes it easy to find the recording start points (see page 74).
+A Rec Start essence mark is recorded whenever recording starts, which makes it easy to find the recording start points (see page 79).

-A new clip may be created the next time you start recording if it is impossible to continue recording to the same clip because of signal noise or some other reason.
+- A new clip may be created the next time you start recording if it is impossible to continue recording to the same clip because of signal noise or some other reason. - The Clip Continuous Rec function cannot be enabled when the Live Logging function is set to Live View mode.